lnyopp/project_one_rebirth/README.md

 # project_one_rebirth
-Reworking Project_One of my git hub, and incorporating React.
+Reworking Project_One  to incorporate react